-The following deadline will be in place for applications to the class of 2020-2021:
+The following deadline will be in place for applications to the class of 2024-2025:

-November 17th, 2019 Deadline for receiving the completed APPIC on-line application December 13th, 2019 Applicants are notified as to whether or not they will be invited for an in-person interview January, 2019 Required in person interviews
+November 22 nd , 2023 Deadline for receiving the completed APPIC on-line application December 15th, 2023 Applicants are notified as to whether or not they will be invited for an 2000111201 10111, 2020 in-person interview January, 2024 Interviews via Zoom

-Applications are reviewed by the training director with assistance from the training faculty to determine which applicants will be scheduled for in-person interviews.
-In-person interviews are required, and include a group orientation to the program, a tour of the facility, and individual interviews with faculty members.
+Applications are reviewed by the training director with assistance from the training faculty to determine which applicants will be scheduled for interviews.
+Interviews are required; for the current application cycle they will be scheduled remotely.
+Interviews will include a group orientation to the program, individual interviews with faculty members, and the opportunity to speak with current interns.
 No supplemental materials are required for submission with the APPIC application.
-However, applicants who are invited for internship interviews will be asked to bring copies of two neuropsychological testing reports with them to supplement their APPIC application at that time.